linden2015/blog/_posts/2018-06-11-five-steps-to-make-office-work-easier-on-your-body.markdown

 | ![Dome](/blog/assets/img/keyboard-rubber-dome.jpg?v2) | ![MX-switches](/blog/assets/img/keyboard-cherry-mx-switches.jpg?v2) | ![MX-switch](/blog/assets/img/keyboard-cherry-mx-switch.jpg?v3)
 | Rubber domes <sup>4</sup> | MX-switches <sup>5</sup> | MX-switch opened up <sup>6</sup> |

-Tip: the Logitech MasterKeys S is a basic mechanical keyboard of good quality and easy to find in stores.
+What I use: a Logitech MasterKeys S keyboard with Cherry MX brown switches and O-ring rubber dampeners under the keys.

 # Mouse

-A modern mouse with a high resolution sensor makes it easier to select the things on your screen than a regular mouse does, which allows your hand to be less cramped.
+A modern mouse with a high resolution sensor makes it easier to select things on your screen than a regular mouse does, which allows your hand to be less cramped.

-Tip: the Razer Atheris is stylish, sturdy and precise, and can use bluetooth and the more reliable 2.4 GHz radio frequency with a dongle.
-The Logitech MX series also comes highly recommended by many.
+What I use: a Razer Atheris mouse with USB dongle (it can do Bluetooth too).

 # Don't click when you don't have to